AaronHenry/MLB-Pitch-Locator/README.md

 # MLB Pitch Locator
-<h4>Interactive plot showing MLB pitch locations from Statcast using Pandas and SQLite.
+<h4>Interactive plot showing MLB pitch locations from Statcast using Pandas and SQLite, saving as HTML for in-browser viewing through plotly.

 Supports both importing local Statcast .csv file and pulling data directly from Statcast using baseball_scraper.